Smithsoft/js-intro-workshop/_steps/part0/step1-make-a-webpage.markdown

 <h3><i class="fa fa-hand-pointer-o " aria-hidden="true"></i> Open each file in your Glitch editor</h3>

+First up go to the settings for your project (click the project name top-left) and turn off the `Refresh app on changes` setting check box.
+We want to be able to refresh manually.

 Examine the content of each of the files in your project.
 You should see:

 ![Glitch project ready](../assets/glitch-project-ready.png){:class="img-responsive"}